sg31147/I-PseudoRelevanceFeedback/README.md

         Place them at: ./dataset/mimiciv/hosp/*

-    2.3 download model from my public site. extract this file and follow this directory.

-        Place them at:            - ./experiment/*

-    2.4 you can run my notebooks steo 1-5 follow each step to get model,...etc output. or skip by download my output that i prepare for you by download from my public site. you will got
+    2.3 Instructions:

+        Option A: Run the Notebooks

+        Run notebooks steps 1–5 for data preprocessing, model training, and retrieval.

+        Option B: Use Pre-Built Output

+        Skip the above steps by downloading the prepared output from my public site.

+        Place the files in:
-        Place them at:            - ./file/*
+        - ./file/*
+        - ./experiment/*

   bonus  if you want to see webapplicaion that i usage a little small code you can run notebooks step 6 here are final output